Ahmed Sékou Touré: Presidency (1958–1984)

 Throughout Touré's dispute with France, he maintained good relations with several socialist countries.
 However, Touré's attitude toward France was not generally well received by his own people and some other African countries ended diplomatic relations with Guinea over his actions.
 He also often voiced his distrust of other African nations.
 Meanwhile, some 1.5 million Guineans were fleeing Guinea to neighboring countries, such as Sierra Leone.
 Despite this, Touré's position won the support of many anti-colonialist and Pan-African groups and leaders.

 Touré's primary allies in the region were presidents Kwame Nkrumah of Ghana and Modibo Keita of Mali.
 After Nkrumah was overthrown in a 1966 coup, Touré offered him asylum in Guinea and gave him the honorary title of co-president.
+He also declared Guinea to be in a "state of war" with Ghana, and that Guinean troops would march into Ghana to reinstate Nkrumah.
+Although such a war (which would have required the invasion of the Ivory Coast) never took place, Guinea still initiated hostilities, detaining several Ghanaian citizens.
+Ghana's assets in Guinea were also seized by Touré's government for Nkrumah's use.
+Major conflict was only halted after Ghana seized a flight carrying Foreign Minister Béavogui in October 1966, prompting the intervention of the Organisation of African Unity.

 As a leader of the Pan-Africanist movement, Touré consistently spoke out against colonial powers, and befriended African American civil rights activists such as Malcolm X and Stokely Carmichael, to whom he offered asylum.
 Carmichael took the two leaders' names, as Kwame Ture.